 What About Backpacking Chairs?

 This article covers camp chairs, which generally are heavy, comfortable, feature-packed, and meant to be carried short distances from your car to a campsite, ball field, or concert.
-However, we did include one model above that’s sometimes used for backpacking: Helinox's Chair Zero.
-Instead of weighing upward of 10 pounds or more, the streamlined design checks in at 1 pound 2 ounces and packs down small enough to fit in the water bottle holster of your backpack.
-Crazy Creek’s Original Chair (not included here) is another option and more packable than the Helinox and competitors like REI’s Flexlite Air, although the legless design is far less comfortable.
-In practice, most serious backpackers we know don’t bring a chair along—the extra weight is notable, and it’s often easy enough to find a stump or log to sit on.
+However, we did include one model that’s sometimes used for backpacking: Helinox's Chair Zero.
+Instead of weighing upwards of 10 pounds, the streamlined design checks in at 1 pound 2 ounces and packs down small enough to fit in the water bottle holster of your backpack.
+Crazy Creek’s Original Chair (not included here) is another option and more packable than the Helinox and REI’s Flexlite Air, although the legless design is far less comfortable.
+In practice, most serious backpackers we know don’t pack a chair—the extra weight is notable, and it’s often easy enough to find a stump or log to sit on.
 But for short backpacking trips or those who want the option to use their chair both while camping and in the backcountry, the models listed above are prime contenders.

 Back to Our Top Camping Chair Picks Back to Our Camping Chair Comparison Table